 Barbershop Simulator VR was developed with the intent that it could be used as an educational tool to teach people how to cut hair.
-This game provides the player with a creative and fun experience simulating cutting hair in a barbershop.
-In this prototype the player can use the razor and hair trimmer to cut and style the client’s hair anyway they want.
-The prototype version was present at the iLRN (Immersive Learning Research Network) 2020 conference.
+This game provides the player with a creative, and fun experience simulating cutting hair in a barbershop.
+In this prototype, the player can use the razor and hair trimmer to cut and style the client’s hair anyway they want.
+The prototype of Barbershop Simulator VR, was presented at the iLRN (Immersive Learning Research Network) 2020 conference for immersive learning.

 My contributions: